MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 # Getting Started

+> [!IMPORTANT]
+> This feature is currently in **Private Preview**.
+>
+> It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
+We will be making it broadly available to developers as soon as we can.

 There are two ways to get started with C# CloudScript using Azure Functions.
 The easiest and quickest way is to use Azure Functions right out of the box.
 To get started with Azure Functions with either Visual Studio Code or Visual Studio visit their [getting started guide](https://docs.microsoft.com/azure/azure-functions/) and return here once you are completely setup.

 >**NOTE:**